vlad-ds/scott-scraper/README.md

 # Summarizing Slate Star Codex

 I am sharing the code I used for summarizing SSC as explained in [this post](https://aiprimer.substack.com/p/summarizing-slate-star-codex-a-25).
-The code is in the form of a Jupyter notebook.
-You can run it on Google Colab or locally.

 This was done very quickly and most of the code was written by ChatGPT and Copilot.